Mittwoch, 21. April 2021

 by José Manuel Araque

-On September 30, 1928, Carlos Gardel debuted in Paris, at a benefit for the victims of a catastrophic hurricane in Guadaloupe that took place at the Théâtre Femina.
+On Sunday September 30, 1928, Carlos Gardel debuted in Paris, at a benefit for the victims of a catastrophic hurricane in Guadaloupe that took place at the Théâtre Femina.
 He was accompanied by his guitars, José Ricardo, Guillermo Desiderio Barbieri and José María Aguilar.
-The Femina was the site of the original Tango Contest, at the dawn of TangoMania in 1911.
-After the benefit, Gardel moved to the Florida, a venue famous for Francisco Canaro's long run from 1925 through 1926.
-Gardel sang at the Florida, on and off, for the next 6 months.
+The Femina was the site of the original Tango Contest at the dawn of TangoMania in 1911.
+The gala had been perfectly timed to coincide with the end of the busy Summer season in the Côte Basque, the musicians and the crowds were returning to Paris for the opening of the event-filled Fall season.

 Bandoneon: Osvaldo Fresedo - Alberto Rodríguez - Luis Minervini